|

 The Kalua Pork satisfied my sweet tooth with its delicious mango BBQ sauce, yummy pulled pork, and melt-in-your-mouth goat cheeses.
 Other pizzas included a traditional pepperoni and mushroom, Pa’ia Bay Ohana (caramelized onions and mushrooms), and a vegan option.

 On Karen’s recommendation, we also ordered the organic salad, which was phenomenal with its amazing Maui pineapple vinaigrette.
-If you’re not fond of salad, this is a salad that would make you love greens again.
+Our salad was incredibly fresh, made with local organic ingredients, and so flavorful.
+I could have almost licked the plate.

 While I arrived at the Flatbread Company with a small appetite, I left with a full and happy tummy and a burning desire to visit again.